fonil/dockerized-php/README.md

 ## Summary

-This repository allows to create a Docker *microservice* to run CLI applications built on top of PHP.
+This repository allows to create a Docker *microservice* to run applications powered by PHP.

 The Docker image is based on **php:8.2.7-fpm-alpine3.18** in order to keep images as much lightweight as possible.

+### Highlights

+- Unified environment to build CLI or web applications
-> Current Docker image has a size of 91.0MB
+- Lightweight: main service Docker image has a size of 91.0MB
+- Supports SSL on local domains

 ## Requirements